kochman/repostatus/README.md

 - [ ] Sorting should occur client side
 - [ ] Put frontend dependencies in /static
 - [ ] Reorganize JS and CSS
+- [ ] Show parent branch and other useful details